ehlesp/smallab-k8s-pve-guide/G044 - System update 03 ~ Updating VMs and UrBackup.md

     If you execute this command, remember to do it in **all of your K3s agent nodes**.

-Know that, in my case, I **did not** stop the K3s services before applying the updates with `apt` and it went down without any issue.
+Know that, in this guide's case, the K3s services were not stopped before applying the updates with `apt` and they were done without any noticeable issue.

 ### Executing the update with `apt` on your VMs